nixworks/public/news/2017/08/23/nuclear-weapons-and-the-united-states-the-u-s-air-force-awards-raytheon-and-lockheed-contracts-to-work-on-the-new-long-range-standoff-weap.md

 ### [2017-08-23](/news/2017/08/23/index.md)

-# Nuclear weapons and the United States.
-The U.S. Air Force awards Raytheon and Lockheed contracts to work on the new Long Range Standoff weapon, the replacement for the AGM-86B air-launched nuclear cruise missile.
+# Nuclear weapons and the United States: The U.S. Air Force awards Raytheon and Lockheed contracts to work on the new Long Range Standoff weapon, the replacement for the AGM-86B air-launched nuclear cruise missile.

 The U.S. Air Force has awarded Lockheed Martin Corp and Raytheon Co separate $900 million contracts to continue work on a replacement for the AGM-86B air-launched nuclear cruise missile, the Pentagon said on Wednesday.